rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-cloud-control-panel/index.md

 follow the steps to register and verify a device and authenticate by using the code sent to the device.

-### Log in to the Rackspace Cloud by using MFA

-If you add MFA capabilities to your account, authentication is a two-step process.

-#### Prerequisites

-- Rackspace Cloud accounts with a valid username and password credentials
-- Access to the registered and verified SMS or OTP device paired with your Rackspace Cloud account

-Perform the following steps to log in to the Rackspace Cloud with MFA:

-1. Log in to the [Rackspace Cloud Control Panel](https://login.rackspace.com) with your user name and password.

-   If you configured your account to use MFA with an SMS device, the Identity service sends an SMS text message with a seven-digit code to the device registered to your account.

-   If you configured your device to use MFA by Mobile App , open the client application and get the code from the Mobile App associated with your Rackspace Cloud account.

-2. When prompted, type the code in the **MFA Code** field on the Control Panel.
-   Then, click **Verify** to log in to your account:

-   If the code is expired or invalid, refresh the page to return to the Rackspace Cloud Control Panel login page.
-Then, log in again and click the **Resend code** option on the **Account Settings** page to get a new code.

-### Manage MFA

-Rackspace Cloud users can view and manage the MFA configuration from the **Account Settings** menu in the Cloud Control Panel.

-#### View and enable MFA settings

-1. In the upper-right corner of the Cloud Control Panel, click the **userName** menu and select **My Profile & Settings**.

-2. In the **Security Settings** section, select **Enable** for **Multi-factor authentication**.

-#### Verify your device

-You can verify your SMS or Mobile App from the **Account Settings** page.

-- If you have an unverified SMS device on your account, use the **Verify** option to complete the verification process.

-- If you have an unverified Mobile App , use the **Manage** option to complete the verification process.

 #### Remove MFA